Medno/AbstractVM/README.md

 ## Overview

-AVM is composed of a series of instructions, but have limited types.
+The language of AVM is composed of a series of instructions, but have limited types.
 The AVM program has a complete lexical and parsing analysis.
 It will display errors with unknown command or bad semantic.
 You can use it as a calculator or to display text with display instructions.

 It includes a lot of features:
 - Interactive mode